vapor-community/PassKit/Sources/Passes/Passes.docc/GettingStarted.md

 ### Pass Data Model Middleware

 You'll want to create a model middleware to handle the creation and update of the pass data model.
-This middleware could be responsible for creating and linking a ``PKPass`` to the pass data model, depending on your requirements.
+This middleware could be responsible for creating and linking a ``Pass`` to the pass data model, depending on your requirements.
-When your pass data changes, it should also update the ``PKPass/updatedAt`` field of the ``PKPass`` and send a push notification to all devices registered to that pass.
+When your pass data changes, it should also update the ``Pass/updatedAt`` field of the ``Pass`` and send a push notification to all devices registered to that pass.

 ```swift
 import Vapor